 - Pistol (Bullets) - Standard semi-automatic firearm that, while weak, is easily controllable for less wasteful ammo consumption.

 - Shotgun (Shells / Explosive Shells) - Standard pump-action shotgun that is best used in close quarters.
 Players can also pick up additional "Explosive Shells" which deal powerful explosive damage (with less scatter), although they cannot use standard shells until they run out of Explosive Shells.

 - Automatic Shotgun (Shells / Explosive Shells) - Known in-game as "Auto Shotgun".
 Fully-automatic shotgun.
-A faster (but less controllable) version of the Shotgun.
+A faster-firing, but less controllable, version of the Shotgun.

-- Pulse Rifle (Energy Cells) - A rapid-fire plasma rifle that fires accurate (but slower-moving) bursts of damaging plasma.
+- Pulse Rifle (Energy Cells) - A rapid-fire plasma rifle that fires accurate, slower-moving bursts of damaging plasma.

 - Minigun (Minigun Ammo) - Rapid-fire gatling gun with a very fast firing rate and limited ammunition (which can only be found by the box-full).

 - Grenade Launcher (Grenades) - Launcher that fires a single explosive grenade that explodes after a few seconds (or on impact with an enemy).

 - Alien Rifle (Energy Cells) - Fires accurate anti-matter charges that deal an energy explosion on impact.
 Each shot uses 5 cells.